matthewvedder/VendChallenge/README.md

 - To showcase an adept understanding of design patterns and best practices
 - To illustrate how I approach unit testing on the front end where rapid UI changes often lead to unsustainable test suites
 - Make form inputs flexible in what formats they receive while being strict about validations and formatting before saving on the back end

-## Some things I didn't get to
-- Abstract calls to database out of components and writes tests with mock calls to Firestore
-- Error messages for backend errors
-- Add a locations field to index page and locations select input to form

 ## Choices of note
 - Build a separate Form component outside of Create view to easily add an Edit view